jhugon/hmumuToyAnalysis/README.md

 which physically resides on the melrose node.

+Even better, you can access it on the /cms filesystem here:

+    /cms/data/store/user/jhugon/hmumu/stage1/

 The current analyzer.C includes:
 *  Pileup reweighting
 *  Higgs signal muon resolution smearing to match the MuSclefit data resolution